coverwallet/data-engineer-exercise/README.md

   to start a free PostgreSQL server.
   * If you do not want to use any of this cloud provider you can start a Docker Container in your local host and insert the data there.
-4. Once you load the data into the DB you choose, create a directory inside the working folder and name it `app`.
-Inside the folder build an API to consume the data you just load into the db.
-Choose the framework, or programming language you want, there is no restriction.
-The API should have a persistence in a db.
-5. In the `working_folder` create a directory call `queries`.
+4. In the `working_folder` create a directory call `queries`.
 You will find a csv file called `weather_forecasts_history.csv` with the following fields:
     * `City`: name of the city
     * `Created`: date when the forecast for the Applicable Date is made
     * `Applicable Date`: date the forecast applies to